michaelmayer-hpe/Labs/Git/Base.md

   - the **Merge Request**\* currently assigned to you, from any project
   - and on the right side, the **Projects** list you are part of

-* a *Merge Request* is a proposition of code for review, to start a discussion prior to get the code accepted and merged (or reworked if needed!).
-We will see that in details later.
+* a *Merge Request* is a proposition of code for review.
+It is used to start a discussion prior to get the code accepted and merged (or reworked if needed!).
+We will see that in details shortly.

 When you select a **project**, you will find some information about the *git project* itself, like the number of commits, or the size of the repository.